mohamed-elhamdaoui/Brief-2_figma_build_clinique_website/README.md

 # NLCLINIQUE Website

-This project is a modern and responsive website for a medical clinic, created from a Figma design.
+This project is a modern website for a medical clinic, created from a Figma design.

 ## 🌐 Live Demo
 [Visit Website](https://brief-2-figma-build-clinique-website-ms9qfbbfs.vercel.app/)